Scott Walker (singer): Early life

-Noel Scott Engel was born on January 9, 1943, in Hamilton, Ohio in the Greater Cincinnati Metropolitan area, the son of Elizabeth Marie (Fortier), who was from Montreal, Quebec, Canada, and Noel Walter Engel.
+Noel Scott Engel was born on January 9, 1943, in Hamilton, Ohio, United States, the son of Elizabeth Marie (Fortier), who was from Montreal, Quebec, and Noel Walter Engel.
 His father was an oil industry manager whose work led the family to successive homes in Ohio, Texas, Colorado, and New York.
-Engel and his mother settled in California in 1959.
-Engel was interested in both music and performance and spent time as a child actor and singer in the mid to late 1950s, including roles in two Broadway musicals, Pipe Dream and Plain and Fancy.
+Engel and his mother settled in California in 1956.
+Engel was interested in both music and performance and spent time as a child actor and singer in the mid to late 1950s, including roles in the Broadway musicals Pipe Dream and Plain and Fancy.
 Championed by singer and TV host Eddie Fisher, he appeared several times on Fisher's TV program.
 Engel cut some records including one named "Misery", which saw him briefly promoted as a teen idol.

 Upon his arrival in Los Angeles, Engel had already changed both his taste and his direction.
-Interested in the progressive jazz of Stan Kenton and Bill Evans, he was also a self-confessed "Continental suit-wearing natural enemy of the Californian surfer" and a fan of European cinema (in particular Ingmar Bergman, Federico Fellini, and Robert Bresson) and the Beat poets.
-In between attending art school and furthering his interests in cinema and literature, Engel played bass guitar proficiently enough to get session work in Los Angeles as a teenager.
+Interested in the cool jazz of Stan Kenton and Bill Evans, he was a self-confessed "Continental suit-wearing natural enemy of the Californian surfer" and a fan of European cinema (in particular Ingmar Bergman, Federico Fellini, and Robert Bresson) and the writings of the Beat Generation.
+Engel attended Hollywood Professional School for several years and eventually attended art school, furthering his interests in cinema and literature.
+Engel played bass guitar proficiently enough to get work as a session musician in Los Angeles as a teenager.

-In 1961, after playing with the Routers, he met guitarist and singer John Maus, who was using the stage name John Walker on a fake ID to enable him to perform in clubs while under age.
+In 1961, after playing with the Routers, he met guitarist and singer John Maus, who was using the stage name John Walker on a fake ID to enable him to perform in clubs while underaged.
 The two formed a band, Judy and the Gents, to back John Walker's sister Judy Maus, before joining other musicians to tour as the Surfaris (although they did not play on the Surfaris' records).
-In early 1964, Engel and John Walker began working together as the Walker Brothers, later in the year linking up with drummer Gary Leeds whose father financed the trio's first trip to the UK.
+In early 1964, Engel and John Walker began working together as the Walker Brothers; later in the year, drummer Gary Leeds (soon rechristened Gary Walker) joined, and his father financed the trio's first trip to the UK.

 1964–1967: The Walker Brothers

 As a trio, the Walker Brothers cultivated a glossy-haired and handsome familial image.
 Prompted by Maus, each of the members took "Walker" as their stage surname.
-Scott continued to use the name Walker thereafter, with the brief exception of returning to his birth name for the original release of his fifth solo album Scott 4, and in songwriting credits.
+Scott continued to use the name Walker thereafter, with the brief exception of returning to his birth name for the original 1969 release of Scott 4 and in songwriting credits.
 Initially, John served as guitarist and main lead singer of the trio, with Gary on drums and Scott playing bass guitar and mostly singing harmony vocals.
 By early 1965, the group had made appearances on TV shows Hollywood A Go-Go and Shindig and had made initial recordings, but the start of their real success lay in the future and overseas.